Interference Alignment for the $K$ User MIMO Interference Channel: upper-bound on the DoF for the -user MIMO interference channel

-In this section, we prove Theorem \ref{upper bound} which provides a new upper-bound on the total number of DoF of the $K$ user MIMO interference channel.
+In this section, we prove Theorem \ref{Thm:upper bound} which provides a new upper-bound on the DoF of the $(K,M\times N)$ Gaussian IC.
+Our method is based on the averaging argument of \cite{HostMadsen} which is generalized to the MIMO case in \cite{Gou-Jafar}.

-Consider an $L$ user MIMO GIFC with $M$ antenna at each transmitter and $N$ at each receiver where $L\leq K$ is a constant.
-Now, if we distribute these $L$ users between two disjoint sets with $L_1$ and $L_2$ users ($L=L_1+L_2$) and allow full cooperation among transmitters in each set and their corresponding receivers, then it is equivalent to the two user MIMO GIFC with $L_1M$, $L_2M$ antennas at transmitters and $L_1N$, $L_2N$ antennas at their corresponding receivers.
-It is proved in \cite{Jafar-Fakhereddin} that for a two user MIMO GIFC with $M_1$, $M_2$ antennas at transmitter 1, 2 and $N_1$, $N_2$ antennas at their corresponding receivers, the total number of DoF is equal to
+Consider a $(W,M\times N)$ Gaussian IC where $W\leq K$ is a constant.
+We divide these $W$ users into two disjoint sets of size $W_1$ and $W_2$, where $W=W_1+W_2$.
+Let us assume that the transmitters in each set are cooperating, and the receivers in each set are cooperating as well.
+This results in a two-user MIMO Gaussian IC with $W_1M$, $W_2M$ antennas at transmitters and $W_1N$, $W_2N$ antennas at their corresponding receivers.
+It is proved in \cite{Jafar-Fakhereddin} that for a two-user MIMO Gaussian IC with $M_1$, $M_2$ antennas at transmitter 1, 2 and $N_1$, $N_2$ antennas at their corresponding receivers, the DoF is equal to: